pycascades/welcome-wagon-2018/index.rst

    focus on the talks and meeting people and don't have to worry about where to get your morning coffee.

--  Coffee, tea, and water are always available in the Upstairs Lounge.
+-  Coffee, tea, and water are always available in the Backstage Lounge.
    Bring a water bottle to make it easier for you to stay hydrated.

 -  Lunch is not provided.
 It will be a great opportunity to try out a variety